peter-ryseck/boid-firefight/README.md

 Overview

 This project simulates a boid swarm fighting a wildfire.
-The simulation implements three fundamental steering behaviors:
+The simulation implements three fundamental steering behaviors, in addition to fire targeting steering:

 *   **Alignment:** Boids adjust their velocity to match the average direction of nearby boids.
 *   **Cohesion:** Boids move toward the center of mass of their neighbors.